cardano-scaling/eutxo-l2-interop/book/ms2/README.md

 We'll implement the mechanism as part of a script that UTxOs from the involved L2s will interact with.
 The script will be used to `verify` and `perform` the transactions across the L2s.

 The mechanism is comprised of the following operations:
-- `wrap`: wrapping a UTxO from the L2 means to make it available in the ad-hoc ledger
 - `verify`: verify a future `perform` transaction in this ledger, using wrapped UTxOs.
 - `perform`: perform the already-verified transaction.
-- `unwrap`: unwrap a UTxO from the ad-hoc ledger means to make it available in the L2.

 ### Contract Design